-Review of assistantship budgeting records.
+Assessment method: Review of assistantship budgeting records.

-During the past academic year, approximately 40% of total graduate student stipend and tuition expenditures were funded by grants.
+Results: During the past academic year, approximately 40% of total graduate student stipend and tuition expenditures were funded by grants.
 Journal publications and conference presentations by graduate students remain at a desirable level.

-Junior faculty are often funded through collaborative, integrated projects.
+Analysis of results and reflection: Junior faculty are often funded through collaborative, integrated projects.
 Extension faculty obtain substantially more grants than research faculty.
 Regarding graduate student research outputs, high levels of activity are partly due to departmental support for conference participation and having many active junior research and extension faculty who push students to publish.

-Assistantship levels have been increased to be more competitive.
+Ongoing improvement actions: Assistantship stipend levels were increased during the summer of 2022 to be more competitive.
+This is the second significant increase in assistantship stipends over the past four years.
 Departmental funds for graduate student travel to professional meetings are adequate at this time.